-Doctors and scientists are always looking for better ways to care for patients with ovarian cancer, fallopian tube cancer, or peritoneal cancer.
+Doctors and scientists are always looking for better ways to care for people with ovarian/fallopian tube cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
 Every drug that is now approved by the FDA was tested in clinical trials.

-Many clinical trials focus on new treatments.
-Researchers want to learn whether a new treatment is safe, effective, and possibly better than standard treatment.
-These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
-Patients who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
-However, there is no guarantee that the new treatment will be safe, effective, or better than standard treatment.
+Clinical trials are used for all types and stages of ovarian, fallopian tube, and peritoneal cancer.
+Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
+These types of studies evaluate new drugs, different combinations of treatments, new approaches to radiation therapy or surgery, and new methods of treatment.

 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
+People decide to participate in clinical trials for many reasons.
+For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are an excellent way to contribute to progress in treating ovarian cancer, fallopian tube cancer, and peritoneal cancer.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with these cancers.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating ovarian/fallopian tube cancer.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with ovarian/fallopian tube cancers.

 Patient safety and informed consent

-Because some of these specific types of cancer of the fallopian tubes are quite rare, specific studies for these diseases are uncommon.
-However, many clinical trials on ovarian cancer are open to women with these diseases because these diseases often respond to the same treatment.
+Because some of the specific subtypes of ovarian/fallopian tube cancer are quite rare, studies focusing only on a subtype are uncommon.
+However, many clinical trials on ovarian/fallopian tube cancer are open to people with different subtypes because such diseases often respond to the same treatment.

-Patients who participate in a clinical trial may stop participating at any time for any personal or medical reason.
+People who participate in a clinical trial may stop participating at any time for personal or medical reasons.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are closely monitored by experts who watch for any problems with each study.
-It is important that patients participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if the patient chooses to leave the clinical trial before it ends.
+It is important that people participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trial before it ends.

 Finding a clinical trial

 Research through clinical trials is ongoing for all types of cancer.
-For specific topics being studied for ovarian cancer, fallopian tube cancer, and peritoneal cancer, learn more in the Latest Research section.
+For specific topics being studied for ovarian, fallopian tube, and peritoneal cancers, learn more in the Latest Research section.

 The next section in this guide is Latest Research.
-It explains areas of scientific research currently going on for this type of cancer.
-You may use the menu to choose a different section to continue reading in this guide.
+It explains areas of scientific research for ovarian, fallopian tube, and peritoneal cancer.
+Use the menu to choose a different section to read in this guide.